avoigtma/openshift-certmonger/README.md

 # OCP Route Creation with TLS Certificates derived from a PKI using SCEP

-This document describes an approach how to create Route objects in OpenShift which use custom certificates.
-The certificates are obtained from a PKI using SCEP API.
-We use the 'certmonger' tool running in a Pod on OpenShift to request the certificates from the PKI using SCEP protocol.
-The pod afterwards creates a Route object in a target namespace having the requested certificated configured.
+This document describes an approach on how to create Route objects in OpenShift which use custom certificates.
+We use the `certmonger` tool running in a Pod on OpenShift to request the certificates from the PKI using SCEP protocol.
+The pod afterwards creates a Route object in a target Namespace having the requested certificated configured.

-> Open items:
->
-> * update of the certificates (as of now, need to delete and re-create the route)
-> * replace template-based approach using an Operator
-> * custom role for executing the job (instead of cluster-admin)
-> * ...

-## Repository Link
-Base repository link for all artefacts referenced in the following description: <https://github.com/avoigtma/openshift-certmonger>

-> In the remainder of the documents, all commands are executed in the 'certmonger-job' repository directory of the source repository.

 ## Overview

 The approach to execute the retrieval of certificates and creation of resulting OpenShift Routes is as follows:

-* The tool as described in the following is installed in a defined namespace, the latter owned by the platform owner team, as the tool requires to be executed with cluster-admin permissions.
+* The tool is installed in a  Namespace, which is owned by the platform owner team, as the tool requires to be executed with `cluster-admin` permissions.
-* An arbitrary user (i.e. the owner of an application deployed in some namespace in OpenShift) can request the creation of a route in his namespace which obtains a custom certificate.
+* An arbitrary user (i.e. the owner of an application deployed in some Namespace in OpenShift) requests the creation of a Route in his Namespace which should obtain a custom certificate.
 * Steps
-  * Application user uses a template deployed globally in 'openshift' namespace to generate a request.
+  * The owner of an application uses a template deployed globally in `openshift` Namespace to generate a request.
-    * This request is represented by a ConfigMap in the tools namespace and a corresponding ConfigMap within the application namespace.
-      * Internal data within these ConfigMaps link both.
+  * This request is represented by a ConfigMap in the tools Namespace and a corresponding ConfigMap within the application Namespace.
+Data within these ConfigMaps link to each other.
-    * A CronJob in the tools namespace regularly runs
-      * checks for new requests (i.e. ConfigMaps) being created within the tools namespace
+  * A CronJob in the tools Namespace regularly runs and checks for new requests (i.e. ConfigMaps) being created within the tools Namespace
-      * reads these ConfigMaps and for each such Config Map
-        * reads the data from the corresponding ConfigMap from application namespace
-        * triggers creation of a Job within the tools namespace
+  * Both ConfigMaps are read and the creation of a Job within the tools Namespace is triggered
-          * this Job (asynchronously from the Job run by the CronJob) interacts with the PKI (using 'certmonger') to obtain the TLS certificate
-          * creates the custom route in the application namespace
-      * removes the task object (ConfigMap)
+  * This Job (asynchronously from the Job run by the CronJob) interacts with the PKI (using `certmonger`) to obtain the TLS certificate and reates the custom Route in the application Namespace.
+Then it removes the task object (ConfigMap)

 ## Deployment